 Baroda Airport

-The foundation of Vadodara’s aviation dreams was laid way back in 1930s, during the reign of the visionary ruler – Maharaja Sayajirao Gaekwad III.
-In 1936, Maharaja Sayajirao visited the Berlin Olympics where he had signed a Baroda-Berlin pact to take help from German scientists and engineers.
-Sayajirao, a flying enthusiast himself, also signed a pact with a Germany’s Glider manufacturing company – Decota (Dakota) which later established a manufacturing unit in Vadodara in 1939.
+The foundation of Vadodara’s aviation dreams was laid in the 1930s, during the reign of the forward-thinking Maharaja Sayajirao Gaekwad III.
+A passionate flying enthusiast, Maharaja Sayajirao’s vision for aviation was solidified in 1936 when he visited the Berlin Olympics.
+During this visit, he signed a significant Baroda-Berlin pact, enlisting the expertise of German scientists and engineers.
+In the same spirit, he also established a partnership with the German glider manufacturing company, Decota (Dakota), which led to the establishment of a manufacturing unit in Vadodara in 1939.

 Partial Sources: ‘Progress Report of Civil Aviation in Baroda State’ & Times of India